My Baby Registry Must Haves

 Toys & Entertainment:

-- Fisher-Price Deluxe Kick ‘n Play Piano Gym: Update: HER FAVORITE THING.
+- Fisher-Price Deluxe Kick ‘n Play Piano Gym: Update: HER FAVORITE THING, STI.LL

-- Skip Hop Silver Lining Cloud Baby Play Mat and Infant Activity Gym: Update: Her favorite of the few we have so far.
+- Skip Hop Silver Lining Cloud Baby Play Mat and Infant Activity Gym: Update: We love this one.

 - BOUNCER: Fisher-Price Deluxe Bouncer: Update: It gives me a chance to shower/get ready for a handful of minutes!